 This means that you can’t use the same landing page or the same call to action for all your PPC traffic.

-To make this easier to follow, we created a PPC Intent & Threat Scale that also shows which call to actions (CTA) are more likely to work depending on the PPC traffic source.
+To make this easier to follow, we created a PPC Intent & Threat Scale that also shows which calls to action (CTA) are more likely to work depending on the PPC traffic source.

-Someone who’s actively searching using keywords, tends to have a higher intent level and warmer temperature.
+Someone who’s actively searching using keywords, for example, tends to have a higher intent level and warmer temperature.

-Here are some ideas we’ve found for varying your CTA offers depending on the PPC channel:
+Here are some ideas we’ve found for varying CTA offers depending on the PPC channel:

-It’s important to consider the different stages of the PPC conversion cycle and where your visitors currently live in that cycle.
+It’s important to consider the different stages of the PPC conversion cycle and where your visitors are in that cycle.

-Visitors in the later consideration stage with higher intent levels will react better to hotter CTA offers and vice versa.
+Visitors with higher intent levels, for example, will react better to hotter CTA offers, and vice versa.